canonical/checkbox/checkbox-ng/docs/manpages/plainbox-run.rst

     the Canonical Certification Website (https://certification.canonical.com).

-    This transport is of little use to anyone but the Canonical Hardware Certification Team that also maintains PlainBox and Checkbox but it is mentioned here for completeness.
+    This transport is of little use to anyone but the Canonical Hardware Certification Team that also maintains Plainbox and Checkbox but it is mentioned here for completeness.

 See Also